 How to withdraw your consent to receiving Marketing

 You can review or withdraw your consent to receiving marketing at any time.
-Please contact [email protected] if you want to do so.
+Please contact [email protected] if you want to do so or use the unsubscribe link on any email marketing we send you.

 If you are in any way dissatisfied about the protection of your personal information or how we have processed it, you can contact our Data Protection Officer, whose details can be found below.
 You also have the right to complain directly to the Information Commissioner’s Office (ICO).
 For more information go to their website at www.ico.org.uk.

-For further information on how your information is used, please contact our Data Protection Officer by email to [email protected] or in writing to:
+For further information on how your information is used, please contact our Data Protection Officer using the contact details below

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your web browser (if you allow) that enables the sites or service providers’ systems to recognise your browser and capture and remember certain information.